- Police Bail

-Where the statutory criteria are satisfied, early liaison with the appropriate caseworker at the Mental Health Casework Section (MHCS) of the National Offender Management Service (NOMS) is essential.
-Cases are allocated according to the surname of the patient so please click on this link to find the correct caseworker.
-Prosecutors should contact the caseworker in advance of the first appearance to agree the information needed which will include:
+Where the statutory criteria are satisfied, early liaison with the Mental Health Casework Section (MHCS) of HM Prisons and Probation Service is essential.
+Contact details for the MCHS (including out of hours contact numbers is available at https://www.gov.uk/guidance/noms-mental-health-casework-section-contact-list .
+Prosecutors should contact the MCHS in advance of the first appearance to agree the information needed which will include:

 - Details of the alleged offence, including a case summary and list of antecedents;

-- Details of the hospital where the defendant is being treated so that the MHCS can send the hospital Form H1004 to complete and ensure that they understand the process.
+- Details of the hospital where the defendant is being treated so that the MHCS can send the hospital the appropriate form to complete and ensure that they understand the process.

 The MHCS will decide whether the hospital offers a sufficient level of security given the nature of the charges and antecedent history and any risk assessment.
 The fact that the defendant is already being treated at that hospital will be taken into account.

 The transfer will be affected by a warrant directing the defendant's transfer to hospital.
 The section 48 warrant cannot be issued until the court has remanded the defendant in custody.
 Therefore the court remand warrant must be faxed or emailed to MHCS as soon as it is issued, and MHCS will send back the section 48 warrant.
 Warrants cannot be issued at the weekends or on Bank Holidays.